 To enhance railyard safety, Trackmobile introduced a pocket sized remote control that allows ground personnel to activate the Trackmobile train air brake system when needed.

-SpaceX in Cape Canaveral, Fl uses Trackmobile to move their Falcon 9 rockets from the staging area to the launch pad.
+When ready on demand is a must, Trackmobile is the name that United Launch Alliance engineers trust.
+Originally purchasing three 4850 TMs to move the Atlas V rocket from the vertical integration facility to launch complex 41, they’re still in used today.
+Chosen for their steel wheel design and Trackmobile’s exclusive MAX-TRAN® weight transfer management and MAX-TRAC slip control systems, operator teams were able to precisely synchronize and optimize power delivery and traction.
 The 180 foot long, 17 foot diameter rocket rides on a transporter erector system and is raised hydraulically from a horizontal position to a vertical launch position.
 Trackmobile does its part by attaching to the erector system and moving the whole consist to the launch pad.

 In 2005 Trackmobile rolled out it’s top of the line new model the Titan.
 The highest capacity model, the Titan is designed for more rugged and higher duty cycle applications.
 The Hercules followed in 2006 as a mid-range capacity model filling the need of nearly half of rail material handling customer needs.
 Rounding out the series, the Viking was introduced in 2007 as the smallest, most nimble of the series with a 4 cylinder engine sized for optimal fuel efficiency and high-idle rate.